sohooo/droneops-sim/docs/CONTRIBUTING.md

 2. Ensure `go test ./...` passes.
 3. Open a pull request describing the change.

+### Telemetry Changes

+When modifying any telemetry stream or schema:

+1. Add or update tests that cover the new fields or behavior.
+2. Update documentation including `README.md`, `docs/telemetry.md`, and any feature-specific guides.
+3. Regenerate dashboard examples or JSON snippets if necessary.
+4. Run `make test` to verify all tests pass before submitting.

 We appreciate all improvements, whether in code, tests or documentation!